ijh165/StreamlinedGradingSystem/README.md

 # Description
 Term project for CMPT275 at SFU.

-Streamlined Grading System is a windows application supposedly to be used by Instructors and TAs so that they can efficiently grade student's assignments.
+Streamlined Grading System is a Windows application supposedly to be used by Instructors and TAs so that they can efficiently grade student's assignments.
 Our team coded this software in C++ with Qt framework (using QtCreator IDE).
 Additionally our team also created an MS SQL database to store persistent data.
 This software is originally developed using Subversion but I put it here on GitHub after the development has finished.

 # Team Members:
 - Chi Chung Chan (Cyrus), cyrusc@sfu.ca